oomer/oomerfarm-flamenco/README.md

 ## Summary

-4 bash scripts, all starting with the letter ***b*** to empower your personal renderfarm.
+4 bash scripts for jumpstarting your personal renderfarm.

-    - bolstersecurity.sh -> Mac/Win/Linux Desktop
+- bolstersecurity.sh <sup>Mac/Win/Linux</sup>
-    - bootstrapfarm.sh -> Linux Server
+- bootstrapmanager.sh <sup>Linux management/storage server</sup>
-    - bootstrapworker.sh -> Linux Worker
+- bootstrapworker.sh <sup>Linux render worker</sup>
-    - bridgefarm.sh -> Mac/Win/Linux Desktop
+- join.sh <sup>Mac/Win/Linux</sup>

-## Compute Charges
+## Compute Charge Caveat
-- You will be charged the the hour or by the month even if you forget to destroy your Virtual Machines.
+- You will be charged the the hour or by the month if you forget to destroy your Virtual Machines.
 Remember to destroy.
-- [TODO] Add auto destroy timer ( useful so far only on GCP )
+- [TODO] Add auto destroy timer ( Google preemptible VMs only )

 ## Security note
 - not all cloud vendors scrub their drives after each rental allowing the next renter to possible retrieve passwords and keys present on the disk
-- [TODO] Add the ability to encrypt the disk at rest or to wipe the keys before rental expiry.
+- [TODO] Add the ability to encrypt the disk at rest
+- [TODO] Add dead man's script, that on shutdown, keys are wiped ( Since cloud may use COW filesystem, this is weak sauce)